 The data sets resulting from ODP Legs 131, 190, and 196 and lessons learned from previous drilling operations guided the scientific and operational approach of Expedition 370.
-During Leg 190 in 2000, depth profiles of microbial cell concentrations were obtained for Site 1174 by manual microscopic cell counting on board the R/V JOIDES Resolution.
-Because this method has a minimum quantification limit (MQL) of $\sim 10^5$ cells/ cm^3 , cell concentrations appeared to reach nondetectable levels at sediment depths around 600 mbsf, where estimated in situ temperatures exceed 85° - 90°C (Figure F2; Shipboard Scientific Party, 2001a).
-During Expedition 370 we aimed to closely examine the presence of low-biomass microbial communities in the deep and hot sedimentary environment.
+During Leg 190 in 2000, depth profiles of microbial cell concentrations were obtained for Site 1174 by manual microscopic cell counting on the R/V JOIDES Resolution.
+Because this method had a detection limit of $\sim 10^5$ cells/cm $^3$ , cell concentrations appeared to reach nondetectable levels at sediment depths around 600 mbsf, where estimated in situ temperatures exceed ~70°C (Figure F2) (Shipboard Scientific Party, 2001a).
+During Expedition 370, we aimed to closely examine the presence of low-biomass microbial communities in the deep and hot sedimentary environment.